 You are a writer for a travel magazine.
 Your editor asks you to write an article about cultural heritage in South Africa.
 Conduct research that explains why you think cultural diversity should be respected and honoured and why ancient languages should be preserved in South Africa.
-Your research can be about any cultural practices and/or any South African language (whether one of the official languages of South Africa or ancient) that you believe should be cherished, protected and celebrated.
+Your research can be about any cultural practices and/or any of the official languages of South Africa that you believe should be cherished, protected and celebrated.